pedromoreira-estg/topics-REST/PITCHME.md

 #####SOAP
 * standard, rigid
-* HTTP as trasnport protocol
+* HTTP as transport protocol
 * Own protocol
 * XML (many tools, but slow and verbose)
 * no cache